 Our mission is to contribute to the international recognition and greater visibility of artists from these regions.
 It is not, however, an attempt to reorient the gaze towards this subject only, but rather to create a tangible bridge between often distant artistic communities.

 Committed to fostering creativity, the gallery provides artists with opportunities to research and develop career-defining projects.
 In recent years, we established an international platform for represented artists.
-We hosted the first solo exhibitions in Italy of Pakui Hardware and Slavs and Tatars, while collaborating with a diverse range of voices, including Barbara Wesolowska, Nour Jaouda, Stanislava Kovalcikova, Nikita Kadan, Agata Ingarden, Selma Selman or Katja Novitskova.
+We hosted the first solo exhibitions in Italy of Pakui Hardware, Slavs and Tatars and Barbara Wesolowska, while collaborating with a diverse range of voices, including, Nour Jaouda, Stanislava Kovalcikova, Nikita Kadan, Agata Ingarden, Selma Selman or Katja Novitskova.

 The public program is an important part of eastcontemporary’s mission.
-We recently organized a stand-up comedy show of Mila Panic at the gallery, a DJ set of Stach Szumski at Radio Raheem, a series of online readings and a performative talk by Slavs and Tatars at Spazio Maiocchi in collaboration with SPRINT—Independent Publishers and Artists' Books Salon in Milan.
+We recently organized a talk with an author of the book “Poor but Sexy: Culture Clashes in Europe East and West”, a stand-up comedy show of Mila Panic at the gallery, a DJ set of Stach Szumski at Radio Raheem, a series of online readings and a performative talk by Slavs and Tatars at Spazio Maiocchi in collaboration with SPRINT—Independent Publishers and Artists' Books Salon in Milan.

 The gallery participates in international art fairs and has received several awards, including: Opening by Allianz Award (ARCO 2022) for the best presentation.
 Jury: Yina Jimenez, (Curator at large, Caribbean Art Initiative), Adeena Mey (Afterall Managing Editor), Claudia Segura (MACBA Barcelona) and Bernardo Mosqueira (ISLAA New Museum) and Diana Bracco Award for Women Art Entrepreneurs (Artissima 2024) honoring an emerging female gallerist with a strong attachment to scientific research and artistic quality.
 Jury: Isabella Bortolozzi (Founder, Galerie Isabella Bortolozzi, Berlin); Giovanna Forlanelli (President, Fondazione Luigi Rovati); Chiara Parisi (Director, Centre Pompidou, Metz).

-Exhibited artists: Agnieszka Brzeżańska, Piotr Bury Łakomy, Natalia Domínguez Rangel, Giulia Cretulescu, Jakub Czyszczoń, Inga Danysz, Dominika Dobiášová, Dorota Gawęda & Egle Kulbokaite, Agata Ingarden, Nour Jaouda, Paula Kamps, Nina Kintsurashvili, Daniel Koniusz, Stanislava Kovalcikova, Lucia Leuci, Diana Sofia Lozano, Lotte Maiwald, Daria Melnikova, Robertas Narkus, Katja Novitskova, Pakui Hardware, Agnieszka Polska, Francesco Pacelli, Mateusz Sadowski, Emir Sehanovic, Selma Selman, Slavs and Tatars, Stach Szumski, Valdrin Thaqi, Barbara Wesołowska
+Exhibited artists: Agnieszka Brzeżańska, Piotr Bury Łakomy, Dimitra Charamandas, Giulia Cretulescu, Jakub Czyszczoń, Inga Danysz, Dominika Dobiášová, Natalia Domínguez Rangel, Dorota Gawęda & Egle Kulbokaite, Olga Grotova, Anna Hulačová, Agata Ingarden, Nour Jaouda, Nikita Kadan, Paula Kamps, Nina Kintsurashvili, Daniel Koniusz, Stanislava Kovalcikova, Lucia Leuci, Diana Sofia Lozano, Lotte Maiwald, Daria Melnikova, Robertas Narkus, Katja Novitskova, Dominika Olszowy, Pakui Hardware, Agnieszka Polska, Francesco Pacelli, Mateusz Sadowski, Emir Sehanovic, Selma Selman, Slavs and Tatars, Stach Szumski, Miroslav Tichý, Valdrin Thaqi, Barbara Wesołowska.

 PRESS